Birch and Swinnerton-Dyer conjecture: Background

 If the number of rational points on a curve is infinite then some point in a finite basis must have infinite order.
 The number of independent basis points with infinite order is called the rank of the curve, and is an important invariant property of an elliptic curve.

 If the rank of an elliptic curve is 0, then the curve has only a finite number of rational points.
 On the other hand, if the rank of the curve is greater than 0, then the curve has an infinite number of rational points.

 Although Mordell's theorem shows that the rank of an elliptic curve is always finite, it does not give an effective method for calculating the rank of every curve.
-The rank of certain elliptic curves can be calculated using numerical methods but (in the current state of knowledge) it is unknown if these methods handle all curves.
+The rank of certain elliptic curves can be calculated using numerical methods but it is currently unknown if these methods handle all curves.